lmrodriguezr/Polloc/README.md

 The scripts distributed with Polloc are located at the `scripts` folder.
 Scripts include a small help message, so that you can just run it with `perl`.

-* Running the **vntrs.pl** script.
+* Running the **polloc_vntrs.pl** script.
 This script is the core of the [VNTRs analysis tool](http://bioinfo-prod.mpl.ird.fr/xantho/utils/#vntrs).
-It requires the `vntrs.bme` file, also at the `scripts` folder.
+It requires the `vntrs.bme` file, also at the `t` folder.
 Run it with no arguments to check the required parameters.

 ### Writing new scripts